 How can choices in background and text color affect accessibility?

 Many users will have visual impediments that will require good contrast in the documents you are producing.
-The best way to help these users is to make sure that the contrast between background and foreground has a ratio of 4.5:1 or higher.
+The best way to help these users is to make sure that the contrast between the background and foreground has a ratio of 4.5:1 or higher.
 Leaving the defaults of the editor intact is best - black text on white, with a ratio of 21:1.

 The image above contains examples of text with varying contrast ratios, and indicates whether the level of contrast would be adequate.